-7 Conclusion
+8 Conclusion

-Building on previous research and RoboCup experience, DARwIn-OP represents the evolution of hardware and software.
-The combination of DARwIn's hardware, electronic, and software design from both Virginia Tech and University of Pennsylvania should prove to be very powerful and make DARwIn a formidable opponent at RoboCup while still maintaining its primary purpose as a research platform for studying robot humanoid motions.
+Building on previous research and RoboCup experience, we hope to push DARwIn-OP its highest potential.
+The combination of hardware, electronic, and software expertise from both Virginia Tech and University of Pennsylvania should prove to be very powerful and make Team DARwIn a formidable opponent at RoboCup, while still maintaining its primary purpose as a research platform for studying robot humanoid motions.